 - Suspension Feels Rough or Unstable

 - Front of the Vehicle is Sagging on One Side

-What is a Suspension Strut?
+What is a Complete Strut Assembly Kit?

 Most modern passenger cars have a suspension system that uses a combination of shocks and struts.
 Most commonly, shock absorbers are used in the rear of the vehicle, while strut assemblies are used in the front.

-How Long Should Suspension Struts Last?
+How Long Should Complete Strut Assembly Kits Last?

-Because there are so many variables, there is no real guideline for how long a suspension strut should last.
+Because there are so many variables, there is no real guideline for how long a suspension strut assembly should last.
 It is recommended that you take a look at your vehicle’s struts any time the other front end components are being inspected, like tie rod ends, stabilizer bar links, and ball joints.
 Most of the time when a strut fails you will begin to notice a change in the steering and ride quality.